zulip/zulip/templates/zerver/help/invite-new-users.md

 1. Enter a list of email addresses.

-1. Decide whether the users should join as [admins, moderators, members, or guests](/help/roles-and-permissions).
+1. Decide whether the users should join as [owners, admins, moderators, members, or guests](/help/roles-and-permissions).

 1. Select which streams they should join.
 If you send invitations often, you may want to configure a set of